iRobot Roomba Max 705 Vac

 • Both products come with a 1-year warranty.

-• Both products have mapping capabilities.
+• Both products feature mapping capability.

 • Both products support no-go zones.

-• Both products support a remote smartphone.
+• Both products support remote smartphone control.

 • Both products have an obstacle sensor.

-• Both products have problem area cleaning.
+• Both products support problem area cleaning.

 • Both products are self-emptying.